Asqatasun/Asqatasun/How-to-create-your-own-referential.md

 ### Prepare your referential (CSV File)

 #### Mandatory columns
-* The theme column : The thematic id, defined by an integer (should be incremented).
+* The theme column : Each cell contain a thematic id, defined by an integer (should be incremented).

-* The theme_xx column : Each cells contains the theme label to be display on the UI.
+* The theme_xx column : Each cell contain the theme label to be display on the UI.

 * The test column : Defined by two numbers separated by a dash.
-The first is the theme number and the second is the test number.
+The first is the theme number (the number in the first cell on the current line and the second is the test number (for each theme, a test code can't be used many times).

-* The test-label_xx column : Each cells contains the test label to be display on the UI.
+* The test-label_xx column : Each cell contains the test label to be display on the UI.

 The minimum header line to create context :
 `theme;theme_en;test;test-label_en`